 Explore Chitwan National Park and the village surrounding it.
 Activities can include a village walk, boating, nature walks, and a jeep safari in the park in search of rhinos, leopards, wild elephants, black bears, monkeys, and crocodiles.
 If we are very lucky, we may catch a glimpse of the elusive Bengal tiger.
 This evening, also enjoy a Tharu cultural dance program presented by local Villagers.

-**Please Note: The jeep safari is prohibited during monsoon season by the park authorities; monsoon season is from June-September, and sometimes it can last till October.
-Boating is also subject to the water levels in the Rapti River.
+The jeep safari is often prohibited during monsoon season by the park authorities; monsoon season is from June-September, and sometimes it can last till October.
+When the park is inaccessible, we will search out wildlife in the surrounding forest which is unfenced and just as likely to view animals.
+Boating is also subject to the water levels and local conditions on the Rapti River.

 Chitwan Village Visit